remarkjs/remark-validate-links/readme.md

 For this to work, a `root` (`string?`) is also used, referencing the local Git root directory (the place where `.git` is).
-If both `root` and `repository` are nully, the Git root is detected.
+If both `root` and `repository` are nullish, the Git root is detected.
 If `root` is not given but `repository` is, [`file.cwd`][cwd] is used.

 You can define this repository in [configuration files][cli] too.